Choose the Best Ultrasound Probe: Guide to Ultrasound Transducer Types

 Moreover, there are several probes designed for surgical use, such as laparoscopic probes.

-• Make sure to double-check that the probe you are about to buy is compatible with the system you own – you can use a probe guide, or ask our sales team.
+• Make sure to double-check that the ultrasound probe you are about to buy is compatible with the system you own – you can use a probe guide, or ask our sales team.

-• Penetration depth is better at a low frequency (between 2.5 and 7.5Mhz) but a disadvantage of the low frequency is a lower image quality
+• Penetration depth is better at a low frequency (between 2.5 and 7.5Mhz) but a disadvantage of the low frequency is a lower image quality.

 • The higher the frequency (above 7.5Mhz), the lower is the depth of penetration, however, you get better quality images close to the surface (7.5MHz = 20 cm).

-Be cautious!
+Be cautious:

 • A black line on the screen of the ultrasound system will most likely mean that the transducer has a dead crystal inside.